Oak Forest Site: Upper Mississippian Huber Pottery

 Archaeologists often find pottery to be a very useful tool in analyzing a prehistoric culture.
-It is usually very plentiful at a site and the details of manufacture and decoration are very sensitive indicators of time, space and culture.
+Pottery artifacts are common at archaeological sites and the details of manufacture and decoration are considered good indicators of time, space and culture.

 Although the Huber tradition was well known by archaeologists for decades following the original excavations at the Huber site in 1929, a formalized typology was not developed until Charles Faulkner devised one in his 1972 report on the Griesmer site in northwestern Indiana, just to the east of Chicago.

 Huber pottery is characterized by shell-tempered, plain surface pottery with globular vessel shape and restricted orifices with everted rims.
 Some vessels also have strap handles.
 Decoration (when present) usually consists of vertical or obliquely applied incised lines generally running from the lip to the shoulder.
 Rarely, surfaces are cordmarked or smoothed over cordmarked.
 The top of the lip is either plain or decorated with fine to wide notching.
 A minority also have punctate decoration, mostly in combination with the trailed lines.

 The 1958 excavations recovered 1,270 sherds, almost all of it Huber ware.
 Surface was plain on 98% of sherds and cordmarked on 2%.
 Half of the lips were unnotched.
 The most common rim profile reported was everted with flat lip and either wide-notched or unnotched lip.
 Rarely, sherds were red-slipped on the exterior and/or interior.

 An additional 3,347 sherds were recovered in the 1979 excavations, of very similar attributes.
 None of these sherds were reported to be cordmarked except for 3 sherds that were classified as Danner series.
 45% of the rims were unnotched and of the decorated sherds, 93% were incised with fine lines.

-Following Faulkner’s typology, this is the proportion of the pottery types at the site:
+Following Faulkner's typology, this is the proportion of the pottery types at the site: